-The small off-road equipment engines are warranted for two years in California.
-In other states, 1997 and later model year small off-road equipment engines are also warranted for two years.
-If any emission-related part on your engine is defective, the part will be repaired or replaced by STIHL Incorporated free of charge.
+In the U.S., 1997 and later model year small off-road equipment engines are warranted for two years.
+If any emissionrelated part on your engine is defective, the part will be repaired or replaced by STIHL Incorporated free of charge.